 It should come as no surprise to anyone who knows me and is familiar with the book that I am a white-blue, with a little red and no yellow.
 I have always been drawn to other people who are white-blue combinations.
 They are kind, empathetic, and reflective.
 I've always disliked reds and desperately try to avoid them.
 Their narcissism and controlling attitudes are distasteful to me.
 As for yellows, I neither like nor dislike them, having no common ground to forge a relationship.
 That being said, I have good friends from both the yellow and red groups, but their dominant color is toned down by either blue or white aspects of their personalities.
+My latest obsession in personality assessment is the Myers-Briggs Type Inventory.
+I first became acquainted with it as a college student, but my interest was recently rekindled when I discovered of a book co-written by one of the original test designers, Isabel Briggs Myers.
+Like most personality tests, the MBTI has little scientific basis.
+However, it has been widely used in both career counseling and corporate setings.

 According to Myers, people differ primarily on four measures: Introversion (I) vs. Extroversion (E), Intuition (N) vs. Sensing (S), Thinking (T) vs. Feeling (F), and Judgement (J) vs. Perception (P).
 The various combinations create 16 basic personality types.